dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/camera-enhancer.md

 ### setImageCaptureDistanceMode

 Set the capture distance property of the video frame.
-The capture distance property will be recorded by DSVideoFrameTag.
+The capture distance property will be recorded by VideoFrameTag.

 ```java
 void setImageCaptureDistanceMode(EnumImageCaptureDistanceMode mode){}